DigiStratum/angularapp/README.md

 BUILD a working version of the application into the build directory.
-The build directory is intended to be suitable for hosting up directly whether through your IDE (IntelliJ can do this, for example), a nodejs/grunt launched host, or some other HTTP server such as Apache already running in your environment: simply link make the contents of the build directory available through your HTTP server solution, and you are off to the races.
+The build directory is intended to be suitable for hosting up directly whether through your IDE (IntelliJ can do this, for example), a nodejs/grunt launched host, or some other HTTP server such as Apache already running in your environment: simply make the contents of the build directory available through your HTTP server solution, and you are off to the races.

 To launch the AngularApp, simply direct your browser to http://yourhostname/builddir/index.html